mttschltz/kittythinks/content/food-security-part-iii.md

 > _A person starves when he cannot establish his entitlement to the food that he needs._

-In reality, so Sen explains, famines
+In reality, as Sen explains, famines (including the Bengal one) are caused by preferential policies making it hard or impossible for a large section of the population to purchase food, while the preferred group has a higher demand.